Qualys Connector

 -

-Asset that returns from the Qualys connector with the state “TERMINATED" (This is the default, but configurable by the user) is archived.
+An asset that returns from the Qualys connector with the state "TERMINATED" (configurable) is archived.

 -